-26 New or Revised Accounting Standards and Interpretations
+25 New or Revised Accounting Standards and Interpretations

-The Girl Guides Singapore has not early adopted any mandatory standards, amendments and interpretations to existing standards that have been published but are only effective for the entity's accounting periods beginning on or after 1 January 2020 or later periods in which Girl Guides Singapore has not early adopted.
+The Girl Guides Singapore has not early adopted any mandatory standards, amendments and interpretations to existing standards that have been published but are only effective for the entity's accounting periods beginning on or after 1 January 2021.
+Girl Guides Singapore anticipates that the adoption of these accounting standards, amendments and interpretations will not have a material impact on the Girl Guides Singapore's financial statements in the period of their initial adoption.

-27 Authorisation of financial statements
+26 Authorisation of financial statements

-The financial statements of Girl Guides Singapore for the financial year ended 31 December 2019 were authorised for issue with the resolution of the National Council on 24 April 2020.
+The financial statements of Girl Guides Singapore for the financial year ended 31 December 2020 were authorised for issue with the resolution of the National Council on 17 April 2021.